Public: Etymology and definitions

 In public relations and communication theory, a public is distinct from a stakeholder or a market.
 A public is a subset of the set of stakeholders for an organization, that comprises those people concerned with a specific issue.
-Whilst a market has an exchange relationship with an organization, and is usually a passive entity that is created by the organization, a public does not necessarily have an exchange relationship, and is both self-creating and self-organizing.
+Whilst a market has an exchange relationship with an organization, and is usually a passive entity that is created by the organization, public does not necessarily have an exchange relationship, and is both self-creating and self-organizing.
 Publics are targeted by public relations efforts.
 In this, target publics are those publics whose involvement is necessary for achieving organization goals; intervening publics are opinion formers and mediators, who pass information to the target publics; and influentials are publics that the target publics turn to for consultation, whose value judgements are influential upon how a target public will judge any public relations material.
 The public is often targeted especially in regard to political agendas as their vote is necessary in order to further the progression of the cause.
 As seen in Massachusetts between 2003 and 2004, it was necessary to "win a critical mass of states and a critical mass of public support" in order to get same-sex marriage passed in the commonwealth.